ECONOMIC KICKOFF: 'What a difference a year makes'

 Davis went on to note that at some point there will be a drag on the economy because of the interest payments on the debt.

-After pointing out that North Carolina has fared better, on average, than the rest of the nation during the pandemic and that Watauga County tourism has somewhat benefited from people not flying, but staying closer to home when they vacation, Davis looked at what we can expect from the change in administrations at the national level.
+Davis pointing out that North Carolina has fared better, on average, than the rest of the nation during the pandemic, and that Watauga County tourism has somewhat benefited from people not flying, but staying closer to home when they vacation.
+Davis then looked at what the area can expect from the change in administrations at the national level.

-Davis pointed out that Biden immediately signed a bunch of executive orders to undo some what former President Trump had done, just as Trump did to undo what former President Obama had done, which is just what Obama did to undo actions taken by former President Bush.
-“Every president does it,” said Davis.
+Davis pointed out that Biden immediately signed several executive orders to undo some of what former President Donald Trump had done, just as Trump did to undo what former President Barack Obama had done and what Obama did to undo actions taken by former President George Bush.
+“Every president does it,” Davis said.

 Davis’ economic outlook: